sh4r11f/psychopy/docs/source/online/shelf.rst

 **Demo experiment files:** `here <https://gitlab.pavlovia.org/jfkominsky/multiplayer_demo>`_

-Using the shelf, you can create synrchonous multi-participant experiments, i.e., multiplayer activities.
-First, three important notes:
+Using the shelf, you can create synchronous multi-participant experiments, i.e., multiplayer activities.
+First, two important notes:

 * The shelf is **slow**.
-It can take up to 60 seconds for an update from one user to be read by another user.
+It can take up to 60 seconds for an update from one participant to be received by another participant via updating and checking the shelf.
 * If you are planning to copy the demo, you will need to set up your own lists and dictionaries (described below) in your own account's shelf.
-* The code components used for this use a different kind of asynchronous code than the other examples on this page.
-While most of the other examples use :code:`await` to pause execution until the data from the shelf is read, this example uses :code:`.then()` to allow code to continue running while waiting for data from the shelf.

 Multiplayer activities first require a matchmaking routine to pair a participant with another participant (or, in principle, multiple other participants), and once the other player has been found, whatever communication is required by the task itself.
 This demo uses a very simple coordination game in which each player must select a red or green card, and both players win if they choose the same color.